rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 For every function defined, the compiler maintains an instance of `Variables`.
 Each function's `Variables` can have one or more `Scope`, each of which has it's own set of variable name to register number mappings.

+The outermost `Scope` contains the mapping function parameters to registers.

-Each function's `Variables`, when the function refers to outer-scoped variables, builds a mapping of nonlocal variable name to relative stack position of
+A nested function's `Variables`, when the function refers to nesting function variables, builds a mapping of nonlocal variable name to relative stack position of that variable.
+This is a `NonLocal` - a relative stack frame offset and the register number within that stack frame of the variable.

-Under these definitions:
+In summary, under these definitions:

 - `Scope` manages the mapping of a variable name to the `Variable` register number within a single scope
 - `Variables` maintains all the nested scopes for a function and caches all the nonlocal references.
 It also keeps a reference to a parent nesting function if there is one, in order to handle lexically scoped lookups.
-- A `Nonlocal` instance maintains an upvalue reference for the function
+- A `Nonlocal` instance caches a relative stack location of a nonlocal variable for compiling upvalues